corilead/cplm-docs/contents/docs/get-started/install.md

 After=network-online.target

 [Service]
-RuntimeDirectory=elasticsearch
 PrivateTmp=true
-Environment=ES_HOME=/usr/local/elasticsearch
-Environment=ES_PATH_CONF=/usr/local/elasticsearch/conf
-Environment=PID_DIR=/usr/local/elasticsearch/logs
-EnvironmentFile=-/etc/sysconfig/elasticsearch

-WorkingDirectory=/usr/local/elasticsearch

 User=cplm

-ExecStart=/usr/share/elasticsearch/bin/elasticsearch -p ${PID_DIR}/elasticsearch
+ExecStart=/usr/share/elasticsearch/bin/elasticsearch -p ${PID_DIR}/elasticsearch.pid --quiet
-.pid --quiet

-# StandardOutput is configured to redirect to journalctl since
-# some error messages may be logged in standard output before
-# elasticsearch logging system is initialized.
-Elasticsearch
-# stores its logs in /var/log/elasticsearch and does not use
-# journalctl by default.
-If you also want to enable journalctl
-# logging, you can simply remove the "quiet" option from ExecStart.
-StandardOutput=journal
-StandardError=inherit

-# Specifies the maximum file descriptor number that can be opened by this proces
+# Specifies the maximum file descriptor number that can be opened by this process
-s
 LimitNOFILE=65536

 # Specifies the maximum number of processes